10 Dog Paw Wreaths to Make the Gift Every Dog Owner Wants

 Yeah.
 Your front door deserves to warn people.

-This wreath does exactly that, and honestly it’s one of my favorite builds from the whole 12 Heartfelt Designs for DIY Dog Accessories category.
+I believe this wreath does that, and it’s definitely one of my favorite builds from the 12 Heartfelt Designs for DIY Dog Accessories book.

 Prep Time: 20 min | Active Project Time: 45–60 min | Difficulty Level: Beginner-Friendly